Repaying Student Loans

 UNDERSTANDING LOAN REPAYMENT

-1. The type of loan you received
+1. The specific type of loan you obtained

-2. How much money you borrowed
+2. The total amount you borrowed

-3. Which repayment plan you use
+3. The repayment plan you’ve selected

-4. Interest rate on your loan
+4. The interest rate associated with your loan

 WHAT IS A GRACE PERIOD ?